Winter is coming: time to get your Wilderness First Responder certification

 Wilderness First Responder (WFR) is a nationally recognized certification that includes standards for both urban settings and remote locations.
-WFR has become a requirement by most outfitters employing backcountry guides, cycling guides and some ski patrols.
+WFR has become a requirement by many outfitters employing cycling-, fishing-, and backcountry guides; as well as search & rescue teams and some ski patrols.

-In addition to the basics, you'll learn about wound management and infection, fracture realignment and dislocation reduction, environmental emergencies, improvised splinting techniques, patient reassessment, long-term patient management, wilderness medication protocols and wilderness CPR protocols.
+In addition to first aid basics, you'll learn about patient assessment, infection and wound management, fracture realignment and dislocation reduction, improvised splinting techniques, long-term patient management, environmental emergencies, and medication and CPR protocols.

-Our WFR course is heavy on prevention and decision-making, and designed to teach you the tools to make critical medical and evacuation decisions in remote locations.
-Fully half your time will be spent practicing hands-on skills, reviewing case studies, and running realistic scenarios designed to challenge you and develop your decision making abilities.
+Our WFR course is heavy on prevention and decision-making, and designed to teach you the skills to make critical medical and evacuation decisions in remote locations.
+Fully half your time will be spent practicing hands-on skills, reviewing case studies, and running realistic scenarios designed to challenge you and develop your decision-making abilities.

 This course includes American Heart Association CPR Basic Life Support for Healthcare Providers.